 What They Say:

 At last, Sariphi is able to carry out her first official job as Acting Queen Consort-giving a royal blessing to the newborn prince of the nation of Sarbul.
 That same night, Leonhart whisks her away to a place far from prying eyes.
 Once they’re alone, he tells Sariphi of his tumultuous past, which only deepens their bond.
 But just when Sariphi believes she and Leo can overcome anything together, a new duty may pull the two apart…

 Content: (please note that content portions of a review may contain spoilers):

-Extras include embedded author’s notes and the bonus manga, “The Beast Lad and the Regular Boy.”
+Extras include embedded author’s notes about the characters, bonus sketches, and the bonus manga, “The Beast Princess and the Regular Servant.”

 Content Grade: B-